Curse of the Devil (1973)

 The Film

 Medieval times - two knights on horseback meet.
-Irineus Daninsky (Paul Naschy), a Christian Knight and Roulka Bathory, the leader of a coven of Satan worshippers.
-Exchanging words, they clash and Daninsky is victorious, but Bathory's wife is watching and swears revenge.
+A Christian Knight, Irineus Daninsky (Paul Naschy) and Roulka Bathory, the leader of a coven of Satan worshippers.
+Exchanging words they clash and Daninsky is victorious, but Bathory's wife is watching and swears revenge.
 Attempting to call up Satan in a black mass, the witches are disturbed by Daninsky's men and Bathory is burnt at the stake, but not before she curses the Daninsky family.
-Moving forward to the 19th Century, Walemar Daninskiy (still Paul Naschy) is attacked by members of a witches coven and is stricken with the curse of the werewolf.
-Meanwhile, an engineer and his family move to the area, and his two daughters take an immediate interest in Walemar who has to try and save them from himself...
+Moving forward to the 19th Century, wealthy landowner Waldemar Daninskiy (still Paul Naschy) is attacked by members of a witches coven and is stricken with the curse of the werewolf.
+Meanwhile, an engineer and his family move to the area and his two daughters take an immediate interest in Walemar who has to try and save them from himself...

-The ambience of the film is very much like the later 1970s Hammer films, and at times this film could be mistaken for a production from the British studio.
-Director Carlos Aured is decent and works the camera well, the nighttime scenes in particular are well shot, no more use of the blue-tinted day for night photography seen in the earlier films.
-Obviously limited by budget, the opening sequences with the knights duelling probably symbolising a much larger Medieval battle, but the light sepia tinting in these scenes does look very effective, while the black mass scenes are dark enough to be creepy and plausible.
-The 19th Century feel is retained throughout the film and works well.
-Gone is the mix of light jazz and minimalist horror in the soundtrack from the earlier films, instead a light orchestral track helps to keep the Hammer feel to the whole piece.
+The ambience of the film is very much like the later 1970s Hammer films and this film could easily be mistaken for a production from the British studio with its effective 19th Century atmosphere and rural settings.
+Director Carlos Aured does some good work throughout - the night-time scenes in particular are well made, using shooting at night rather than using the obvious blue-for-night filters of the earlier films.
+Similar to Werewolf Shadow, the werewolf attacks are suitably bloody and there are a couple of female topless and nude shots.
+Gone is the mix of light jazz and minimalist horror in the soundtrack from the earlier films, replaced with a light orchestral track helps to keep the Hammer feel to the whole piece.

-Paul Naschy (a.k.a.
-Jancito Molina) is in the lead role again.
-His acting has improved since the earlier films, and he still looks very good as the vicious wolf-man.
-The rest of the cast are relative unknowns, only José Martín and Fernando Polack having any other major films to their credit with roles in plenty of Spanish shot Spaghetti Westerns.
+Paul Naschy (Jancito Molina) is in the lead role again - his human acting has improved since the earlier films and he still looks very good as the vicious wolf-man.
+Spaghetti Western regulars José Manuel Martín and Fernando Polack appear in the film, but there are few other familiar faces.

-Less entertaining than the previous films, Curse of the Devil is a much better horror film with a dark feel throughout and quite creepy in places, some might find it scary.
-Often resembling a later Hammer Horror film (in a good way) this is a recommended film, certainly to Paul Naschy fans, however, werewolf fans might find the relative lack of wolfman action to be disappointing.
-Generally, classic horror fans should enjoy this - the familiar feel should make it accessible to most viewers, although the above average nudity and gore might be too much for some...
+Perhaps less entertaining than the previous films, Curse of the Devil is a much better horror film with a dark feel throughout and quite creepy in places, some might find it scary.
+Often resembling a later Hammer Horror film (in a good way) this is a recommended film, certainly to Paul Naschy fans, however werewolf fans might find the relative lack of lycan action to be disappointing.
+Generally classic horror fans should enjoy this - the familiar feel should make it accessible to most viewers.

 In Brief